Here are the steps and all you need when painting concrete floors. If you have not started your prep, you’ll also need our concrete prep page.

 What about primers?
 They are generally not required on most concrete floors: this is a question of alkalinity.

 Remember: never paint brand new concrete: always wait at least one month.
-If you are unsure about going forward, that is wise.
+If you are unsure about going forward, delaying is wise.

 Concrete floor paints are a world unto themselves.
 We have a full post all about them.

 PS: we love the look of decorative flakes and these are matched to INSL-X colors (3 to choose from).
-Read about how to “broadcast flakes in concrete paint”.
+Read about how to “broadcast flakes onto concrete floor paint”.

 Any comments?
 Please feel free.